onera/CoMMA/README.md

 essential insights to use it (e.g., which input parameters should one provides, how they will impact the final results...).

+Finally, a brief note dedicated to the
+[aspect-ratio computation](Documentation/AR_note.pdf) can be found in the repository as well.

 ## :bulb: Examples
 Here are two animations about the agglomeration on a 2D mesh of a ring for two different option settings: